 One of the most famous stories of Odin concerns him piercing himself with a spear and hanging from the World Tree, Yggdrasil, for nine days while gazing into the Well of Urd to gain knowledge of the runes.
 In keeping with this theme of suspension and surrender we find the familiar image of the Hanged Man, and indeed, Ansuz does carry with it the concept that in order to gain divine or universal wisdom, one must be willing to make painful sacrifices.

-In yet another sacrifice, Odin gives an eye to the guardian of the well of Mirmir to have a draft of its wisdom-imparting waters.
-This is a particularly interesting metaphor, and one that ties Ansuz further to the Hanged Man, in that Odin sacrifices his eye for better sight, exchanging part of his vision for deeper perception, thereby gaining two perspectives, both sight of the outer world and a universal vision.
+In yet another sacrifice, Odin gives an eye to the guardian of the well of Mimir to have a draft of its wisdom-imparting mead.
+This is a particularly interesting metaphor, and one that ties Ansuz further to the Hanged Man, in that Odin sacrifices his eye for better sight, exchanging part of his vision for deeper perception, thereby gaining two perspectives: sight of the mundane world and a cosmic, transcendent vision.